When Classes Evolve: A Benchmark and Framework for Stage-Aware Class-Incremental Learning: Introduction

-Our contributions are threefold: \begin{itemize} \item We introduce the Stage-CIL paradigm and its principled protocol, highlighting the previously unmodeled challenge of intra-class evolution within continual learning. \item We release Stage-Bench, a comprehensive benchmark with standardized evaluation tools and diagnostic metrics tailored for this new problem. \item We develop STAGE as a proof-of-concept model, validating that modeling morphological transformation is a promising direction for addressing intra-class forgetting in Stage-CIL. \end{itemize}
+\begin{itemize} \item We introduce Stage-CIL, a new continual-learning setting and principled protocol that preserves identity across intra-class stage evolution. \item We establish Stage-Bench, the first benchmark for Stage-CIL, with standardized evaluation tools and diagnostic metrics tailored to this new setting. \item We develop STAGE as a baseline, showing that explicit modeling of stage transformation is a promising direction for addressing intra-class forgetting in Stage-CIL. \end{itemize}